top of page

 Is all of your availability shown on your booking site?

 Yes, you are able to see all of my availability for the next 4 weeks on my booking site.
 I do not book farther out than 4 weeks.
-If a date or time is blacked out and you are unable to book, that means I am not available.
+If a date or time is blacked out within the next 4 weeks and you are unable to book, that means I am not available.

 Please review my booking FAQs on my Book page for more information.